-§11.301 General Provisions
+§11.301.
+General Provisions.

-This subchapter applies to the underwriting, Market Analysis, appraisal, Environmental Site Assessment, Direct Loan, and Scope and Cost Review standards employed by the Department.
-This subchapter provides rules for the underwriting review of an affordable housing Development's financial feasibility and economic viability that ensures the most efficient allocation of resources while promoting and preserving the public interest in ensuring the long-term health of an awarded Application and the Department's portfolio.
-In addition, this subchapter guides staff in making recommendations to the Executive Award and Review Advisory Committee (EARAC or the Committee), Executive Director, and the Board to help ensure procedural consistency in the determination of Development feasibility (Texas Government Code, §§2306.081(c), 2306.185, and 2306.6710(d)).
-Due to the unique characteristics of each Development, the interpretation of the rules and guidelines described in this subchapter is subject to the discretion of the Department and final determination by the Board.
+- (a) Purpose.
+This subchapter applies to the underwriting, Market Analysis, appraisal, Environmental Site Assessment, Property Condition Assessment, and Direct Loan, and Scope of Work and Cost Review standards employed by the Department.
+This subchapter provides rules for the underwriting review of an affordable housing Development's financial feasibility and economic viability that ensures the most efficient allocation of resources while promoting and preserving the public interest in ensuring the long-term health of the an awarded Application and the Department's portfolio.
+In addition, this subchapter guides staff in making recommendations to the Executive Award and Review Advisory Committee (EARAC or the "Committee"), Executive Director, and the Board to help ensure procedural consistency in the determination of Development feasibility (Texas Government Code, §§2306.081(c), 2306.185, and 2306.6710(d)).
+Due to the unique characteristics of each Development, the interpretation of the rules and guidelines described in this subchapter is subject to the discretion of the Department and final determination by the Board. - (b) Appeals.
+Certain programs contain express appeal options.
+Where not indicated, §11.902 of this chapter (relating to Appeals Process (§2306.0321; §2306.6715)) includes general appeal procedures.
+In addition, the Department encourages the use of Alternative Dispute Resolution (("ADR)") methods, as outlined in §11.904 of this chapter (relating to Alternative Dispute Resolution (ADR) Policy).

-§11.302 Underwriting Rules and Guidelines
+§11.302.
+Underwriting Rules and Guidelines.